Practice Partners Program

 - A commitment to sharing the project broadly across the sector

-- Projects featuring less-represented consumers will be prioritised
+- Projects featuring under-represented consumers will be prioritised

 When are the next round of applications open?

-Overcoming the barriers limiting access to health services amongst the Rohingya refugee community
+Improving access to health services for the Rohingya refugee community

 Using video to help older patients access information about health care

-‘Conversations about Care’: A conference to share the health care experiences of North Richmond’s diverse community with health care professionals.
+‘Conversations about Care’: Sharing experiences of North Richmond’s diverse community with health care professionals

-Using the CARE Model to engage and involve individuals, groups and communities who are often less represented
+Using the CARE Model to engage and involve under-represented individuals, groups and communities

-Increasing the engagement of culturally diverse consumers with the Peter Mac Wellbeing Program
+Increasing the engagement of culturally diverse cancer patients

 Subscribe to Full Circle